MMA-HHG/MMA/README.md

 ## Execution pipeline

 The model consists of three main jobs: 1) CUPRAD for the laser pulse propagation; 2) TDSE for the microscopic response; and 3) the Hankel transform for the far-field XUV distribution.
-There are some further auxiliary tasks in the pipeline:
+There are some further auxiliary steps in the pipeline. **[This jupyter tutorial is desinged to guide the first execution of the code.](./jupyter_examples/mma_basics/teach_me_mma.ipynb)** The guide to open this tutorial though a jupyter server is shown by the command `teach-me-mma` from the Docker terminal.

+The pipeline consists.

 1) CUPRAD pre-processor (`$CUPRAD_BUILD/make_start.e`)